 November 25, 1972 ~ Garage rock, punk rock, psychedelic rock bassist, guitarist, singer Kenny Håkansson born ~ Best known as member of the Hellacopters.
 Also worked with Entombed, the Clint Eastwood Experience, Blasphemy, Maximal Scandal, Parodi, the Brain Dead Bodies, the Breaking, and others

 November 25, 1969 ~ Jazz bassist Chris Wood, full name Christopher Barry Wood, born in Boulder, Colorado, USA ~ Influenced by Charles Mingus.
 Best known for forming the trio Medeski Martin & Wood with John Medeski and Billy Martin.
-The trio have recorded over a dozen albums since the early 1990s and is especially acclaimed for their 1992 Notes From The Underground debut album, 2004's End Of The World Party (Just In Case), and 2009's trilogy set Radolarians.
+The trio have recorded over a dozen albums since the early 1990s and are especially acclaimed for their 1992 Notes From The Underground debut album, 2004's End Of The World Party (Just In Case), and 2009's trilogy set Radolarians.
 Wood has also worked with Ned Rothenberg, the Either/Orchestra, John Zorn, John Scofield, and Marc Ribot

 November 25, 1969 ~ Jazz, pop, soul drummer, songwriter Kim Ofstad born in Trondheim, Norway ~ Co-founding member of D'Sound, best known for their 1998 Beauty Is A Blessing sophomore album.
 Formed the producer, songwriter team ELEMENT with Hitesh Ceon.
 Has also worked with Knut Værnes, Ab Und Zu, Eivind Sarset, and others